-Justin Nelson - SGS Environmental Laboratory Services (SGS) - Subcontractor for Kenai River Water Quality Assessment element of the project.
+Curtis Whisman - SGS Environmental Laboratory Services (SGS) - Subcontractor for Kenai River Water Quality Assessment element of the project.
 Oversees all analyses to be performed at SGS.
 This contract will be used to ensure proper sampling and analysis of water for 22 Kenai River Watershed sites to determine the water quality within the Kenai River Watershed.

 John Essert - City of Soldotna Wastewater Treatment Plant operator plays a significant role in the Kenai River Water Quality Assessment.
 Will work cooperatively with the Project QA Officer and will perform a variety of water quality analysis for the Kenai Watershed Forum.